Nadya2502/technical-writing-portfolio/README.md

 ## ✍️ Technical Writing Portfolio
 _By Nadezhda Filina_

 Welcome!
-I’m a technical writer passionate about creating clear, user-centered documentation.
+I’m a technical writer focused on creating clear, user-centered documentation.
 This portfolio includes selected samples of my work, presented using Markdown and GitHub Pages.

 ---